Seven Cleveland Attractions To Visit

 www.wrhs.org

 One of several world-class attractions on the Case Western Reserve University campus, the Cleveland History Center is a must-see for anyone interested in the city’s wondrous history.
-The primary facility of the Western Reserve Historical Society, the History Center houses several artifacts dating back the 18th century and one of its signature pieces is a 1910 Grand Carousel still in operation from Euclid Beach Park, a popular amusement park that once stood along the shores of Lake Erie.
+As the primary facility of the Western Reserve Historical Society, the History Center houses several artifacts dating back to the 18th century.
+In some detail, among its signature pieces is a 1910 Grand Carousel still in operation from Euclid Beach Park, a famous amusement park that once stood along the shores of Lake Erie.
+The Grand Carousel was moved into a new, state-of-the-art facility.
+Of course, there are many other attractions, including sports memorabilia and artwork.

 Cleveland Museum Of Art